chadwilken/Blog/content/blog/elegant-pdfs-from-user-generated-content-in-react.md

 export default Document;
 ```

-The wrapping component is the `Document` component imported from `@react-pdf`, this is important because it can be rendered by the `pdf` function in our `PDF` component.
+The wrapping component is the `Document` component imported from `@react-pdf`; this is important because it can be rendered by the `pdf` function in our `PDF` component.
 The `Page`, `CoverPage` and `PageFooter` are all self explanatory so I won’t show the code.
-It renders a page at the beginning of the document with the companies name and title of the report.
+It renders a page at the beginning of the document with the company's name and title of the report.
 We then render an `Entry` for each item in the report.
 The interesting part here is that we wrap all entries in a single `Page` component.
 React PDF has a pretty advanced wrapping engine and also allows passing a `break` prop to add a page break before the component it is rendering.

 I am also going to omit the `Entry` component as well.
 It returns a `View` component that represents an item in the report.
 The only interesting part is that it renders a `RichText` component, and this is where the magic happens.